State of Michigan Programs

-The information about financial aid and scholarships can seem overwhelming, but it is important to research all possible resources.
-Our Special State Programs has basic information, links (where available) and telephone numbers for programs for special programs for select populations of students and funding opportunities for students who are willing to complete a service obligation.
+It is important for students to research all possible areas for additional resources of financial aid..
+Our State of Michigan Programs section has basic information, links (where available) and telephone numbers for programs for special programs for select populations of students and funding opportunities for students who are willing to complete a service obligation.

 Michigan Rehabilitation Services